nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `add/NAME`

-Example of usage: User enters `add/test build` to add a build named 'test build' to the list of builds.
+Example of usage: User enters `add/test build` to add a build named 'test build' to the list of builds, a build named 'test build' is added to the list of builds managed by the program.

 Expected outcome: The program will add a build named 'test build' to the list of builds.
 ```